csinkers/ualbion/README.md

 ## Getting started

-1. Execute `./build.sh` in Linux or `build.bat` in Windows to compile it.
-Alternatively, open up the `ualbion.sln` with Visual Studio.
-2. Configure `data/config.json` to set the paths for the files from the original game (currently only version v1.38 where MAIN.EXE is 1,109,655 bytes is supported)
+1. Configure `data/config.json` to set the paths for the files from the original game (currently only version v1.38 where MAIN.EXE is 1,109,655 bytes is supported).
+If you're running the GOG version, you'll want to mount the `game.gog` file (it's just a .bin format CD image) and then copy the ALBION directory into your UAlbion folder.
-3. Execute `./run.sh` in Linux or `run.bat` in Windows to play.
+2. To compile and run the project, open `ualbion.sln` in the C# IDE of your choice or run `./run.sh` in Linux / `run.bat` in Windows.
+Any extra parameters to `run` will be passed through to UAlbion, `--help` will show the available options.

 Note: Some images (everything in PICTURE0.XLD) currently need to be: